-3.2.2.4.9 [Reserved]
+3.2.2.4.9 Test Certificate

+Confirming the Applicant's control over the FQDN by confirming the presence of a non-expired Test Certificate issued by the CA on the Authorization Domain Name and which is accessible by the CA via TLS over an Authorized Port for the purpose of issuing a Certificate with the same Public Key as in the Test Certificate.

+Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end in the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

 3.2.2.4.10.
 TLS Using a Random Number

-Confirming the Applicant's control over the requested FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.
+Confirming the Applicant's control over the FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.

-3.2.2.4.11 Other Methods

-The CA SHALL confirm that, as of the date the Certificate issues, either the CA or a Delegated Third Party has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate by using any method of confirmation, provided that the CA maintains documented evidence that the method of confirmation establishes that the Applicant is the Domain Name Registrant or has control over the Fully Qualified Domain Name (FQDN).
+Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end in the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

 3) BR Section 4.2.1 is amended as follows: